yoonj200/FS-Phase-1-Project/README.md

-# The SnApple Game (not really, please don't sue!)
+# SnApple (but it's a game)
 ----> SnApp?
 ## Project Philosophy
 Everyone should be able to learn something while having fun.
-If you want a plethora of random facts that may or may not be useful in a game of jeopardy, this is the app for you!
+If you want to be ready for a random game of jeopardy, this is the app for you!

 ![Alt Text](https://c.tenor.com/-lUj_WEFNiMAAAAd/bravo-amazed.gif)